February is the heart health awareness month in Australia, aiming to raise awareness on health-related diseases.

 Improve heart health by following these tips.
 All these factors are connected.
 Therefore, it is essential to live a happy, healthy lifestyle and reduce stress.
 Do some exercise, practice yoga, and take a minute to relax to improve heart health.

-Why Do Heart Health Month Matter?
+Why Does Heart Health Month Matter?

 To better understand the risk factors, enrol in a first aid course.

-Learn First Aid for Heart-Related Emergencies
+Learn First Aid For Heart-Related Emergencies

 On a positive note, there are steps to take to reduce the risks of heart disease.
 And there is no better time to take the first step than during the celebration of Heart Health Month.